storm0705/SolanaBootCamp/README.md

 # Welcome to the 30-Day Solana Developer Bootcamp.
 Everybody can improve their coding ability here.
-Try a best
+Try a best.
+Passion is the creation

 This bootcamp will equip you with the skills to build decentralized applications (dApps) on the Solana blockchain.
 Over the next 30 days, you'll gain a strong foundation in Solana's core concepts and client-side development.